 FT 1600 Field Measurement of Turbidity

-FT 1900 Continuous Monitoring with Installed Meters
+FT 1900 Continuous Monitoring Meters

 FT 2000 Field Measurement of Residual Chlorine

 Exclusions: If proposed for experimental purposes, field-screening procedures employing techniques not addressed in these SOPs must be submitted to the DEP site or project manager.
 Such procedures must be addressed for each program or project dealing specifically with the planning and design of sampling events.
 Data quality objectives for quantitative assessment preclude the use of field-screening procedures for regulatory purposes.